Homological Time Series Analysis of Sensor Signals from Power Plants

 \section{Heuristic Choice of Parameters}

-Some of the hyper-parameters have to be estimated in advance, as there isn't always a closed form solution given.
-Thus, we use heuristic approaches.
-We describe them next and determine the embedding dimension and time-delay of our particular data set.
+Some of the hyper-parameters have to be estimated in advance by heuristic approaches.
+We describe them next and determine the ideal embedding dimension and time-delay of our particular data set.

-\subsection{Time delay $\tau$}
+\subsection{Time Delay $\tau$}

 We determine an optimal value for the time delay creating a partition for each time series $T_j$.
-For this approach, we write the interval $[t_{1}^{\min},t_{n}^{\max}] \in T_j$ as the interval between the smallest and largest value for $t_i \in T_j$ of a discrete multi-set of time series values, i.e., $i \in \mathbb{Z}$.
+For this approach, we write the interval $[t_{1}^{\min},t_{n}^{\max}] \subset T_j$ as the interval between the smallest and largest value for $t_i \in T_j$ of a discrete multi-set of time series values, i.e., $i \in \mathbb{Z}$.
 Accordingly, $t_{1}^{\min}$ is a global minimum and $t_{n}^{\max}$ is a global maximum.
 The interval is split into a partition of $s$-size:

 We choose $s$ as the smallest divisor of $n$ for the time steps whose particular partitioning contains the fewest turning points.
-We justify this choice by arguing that a large number of elements are defined in $\mathcal{P}_{T_j}$, but each of them most likely contains a single period.
+We justify this choice by arguing that a large number of elements are defined in $\mathcal{P}_{T_j}$, but each interval most likely contains a single period.
 Hereafter we will refer to all intervals with $k \in \{1,2, \cdots, n/s\}$ as \emph{bins}.

-Let $\mathsf{P}(k) := \mathsf{P}(t_i \in [t_{s + k}, t_{ks + k}])$ denote the probability that $t_i$ is contained in the $k$th bin.
-Let $\mathsf{P}(k,l) : = \mathsf{P}(t_i \in [t_{s + k}, t_{ks + k}], t_{i+\tau} \in [t_{s + l}, t_{ls + l}])$ denote the probability that $t_i$ is contained in the $k$th bin, while $t_{i+\tau}$ is contained in the $l$th bin, with $k \neq l$.
-The mutual information $\mathsf{I}(k,l \; \vert \; \tau)$ for these two probability distributions is then computable as follows:
+Let $\mathsf{P}([k]) := \mathsf{P}(t_i \in [k])$ denote the probability that $t_i$ is contained in the $k$th bin.
+Let $\mathsf{P}([k],[l]) : = \mathsf{P}(t_i \in [k], t_{i+\tau} \in [l])$ denote the probability that $t_i$ is contained in the $k$th bin, while $t_{i+\tau}$ is contained in the $l$th bin, with $k \neq l$.
+The mutual information $\mathsf{I}([k],[l] \vert \tau)$ for these two probability distributions is then computable as follows:

-To gain intuition, recall the entropy for a finite alphabet $T_j = \{t_1,t_2,\ldots,t_n\}$ as $\mathsf{H}(T_j) = \mathbb{E}[\mathsf{I}(T_j)] = \sum_{t_i\in T_j} \mathsf{P}(t_i) \mathsf{I}(T_j) = - \sum_{t_i \in T_j} \mathsf{P}(t_i) \log_2 \mathsf{P}(t_i)$, which gives the mean value of bits for each element to encode it uniquely.
+To gain intuition, recall the entropy for a finite alphabet $T_j = \{t_1,t_2,\ldots,t_n\}$ as $\mathsf{H}(T_j) = - \sum_{t_i \in T_j} \mathsf{P}(t_i) \; \text{ld} \; \mathsf{P}(t_i)$, which gives the mean value of bits for each element to encode it uniquely.
 Hence, the mutual information indicates how many bits are needed to generate a second random variable, given one at hand, with both functions running over the alphabet.